 - Brainstorm new strategies.

-After a few minutes later, Maria hold for a second to take a breath, Louis begins to deliver the content deliver almost 95% of the content.
+After a few minutes later, Maria hold for a second to take a breath.
+Louis begins to deliver the content and deliver almost 95% of the content.

-In this case, Maria describes the story in her mind that Louis describes all the points.
+In this case, Maria re-tell the story in her mind that Louis describes all the points.
 So he gets an opportunity to meet the boss privately.

 The first step is to stop doing ‘what you are doing’ and then think ‘why you are doing this’.
-Through this, you will reach the starting point where you distract from the conversation.
+Because it will help you to reach the starting point.
+The point where you distract from the conversation.

 Tools to convence partner in crucial conversation.

-- Share your facts.
+- Share the facts.

 - Tell your story.

-- Ask for others path.
+- Ask for another person path.

 - Talk tentatively.